 Purposes of the specialty assemblies include providing and promoting a dynamic network, serving as a forum for communication, identifying and exploring patient care issues, addressing current trends and issues, and promoting specialized education programming.
 Each specialty assembly is governed by a group called the coordinating council, which is comprised of volunteer members.
 You must be a member of the specialty assembly to volunteer to serve as a coordinating council, committee, or task force member.

 Specialty Assembly Mission Statement & Purpose

 To meet the unique needs of the specialty by providing a voice for the specialty within AORN and a community for discussion, networking, and mentorship.

 - Promote communication among RNs with similar work interests.

 - Identify and explore patient care issues and promote specialized education.

 Specialty Assembly Governance

 Want to become more involved in a Specialty Assembly?
 Volunteer for a leadership position on the Coordinating Council!
-The first step for successful participation is to complete the Specialty Assembly Willingness-to-Serve form.
-The electronic version of the form will automatically enter your information into a centralized database for five years.
-You will receive a confirmation of receipt from AORN Headquarters and the form will be forwarded to leaders in the Specialty Assembly.
+The first step for successful participation is to complete the Specialty Assembly Willingness to Serve Form.
+The form will be forwarded to leaders in the Specialty Assembly.
+A member of the current Specialty Assembly's Coordinating Council will contact you if you qualify for an existing open position.
 Please contact the Specialty Assembly Governance Coordinator at 800-755-2676, Ext.
-427 if you have any questions.
+227 if you have any questions.